-We are taking a 2-day road trip to visit relatives.
+We are taking a two-day road trip to visit relatives.
 They've invited us to bring our cat, and we'll stay in our own bedroom suite within their home.
 Can cats make such a road trip?

 We often think of cats as “place-oriented” beings who would rather stay in their own space than move out of their comfort zone.
 In reality, cats can be lively travel companions if we take the time to create a positive experience for them.
 However, it is important to think through several important logistical issues to make travel as smooth and easy for them (and for us) as possible.